rontarrant/gtkDcoding/docs/_posts/2019-10-04-0076-nodes-iii-noodles-and-mouse-clicks.md

 - the `onButtonPress()` callback enables curve drawing,
 - as long as the mouse button is held down:
 	- curve drawing continues in the `onDraw()` callback, refreshing every 24th of a second, and
-	- as long as the mouse is moving, `onMotion()` continually updates the end position of the curve until…
+	- as long as the mouse is moving, `onMotion()` continually updates the end position of the curve until...
 - the mouse button is released and `onButtonRelease` turns off the drawing flag and the last mouse position reported by `onMotion()` becomes the final end point for the static curve.

 ## Conclusion